Sahilgetjob/Stocky/docs/DESIGN.md

 - Transactions: Reward + ledger writes run inside a DB transaction so failures are rolled back and no partial state remains.

 - Missing price: If no price exists for a symbol the service falls back to a default price (for testing).
-In production you should surface an error or use a reliable price feed.
+In production we should surface an error or use a reliable price feed.

 - Validation: Numeric inputs are parsed server-side; invalid numbers should return 400.
-(We can tighten this in code.)

 - Scaling ideas (brief): cache prices (Redis), move price updates to a worker/cron job, add read replicas for heavy read endpoints, and keep the ledger invariant for auditability.